PotentEngineer/potentengineer.github.io/_posts/2024-10-12-automating-performance-monitor-in-windows.md

 We use ConfigMgr to run scripts on workstations from a central location and it worked well in this scenario.

 ## Initial setup process
-1. In Performance Monitor (perfmon.msc), create the necessary [Data Collector Set](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/administration/create-data-collector-performance-counters)
+1. In Performance Monitor (perfmon.msc), create the necessary [Data Collector Set](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/administration/create-data-collector-performance-counters), henceforth abbreviated DCS
    1. Be sure to specify the directory you want your output in
 2. Export the DCS you created.
 Right-click and Save template to .xml.
 3. Download Start-PerfmonCapture.ps1 linked below